Eliastik/simple-voice-changer/README.md

 * Uses [an icon](https://www.flaticon.com/free-icon/microphone_204320) by [Prosymbols](https://www.flaticon.com/authors/prosymbols) from [www.flaticon.com](https://www.flaticon.com/) under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/) license

 ## Changelog

+* Version 1.2.1.1 (7/22/2019):
+    - Fixed the Vocoder filter that was not working due to a small error, others fixes.

 * Version 1.2.1 (7/18/2019):
     - Bug fixes and compatibility fixes with Microsoft Edge and Safari.